-Because this paper is interested in how different types of competition affect creative works across time, it may be useful to distinguish between a copyrighted "work" in the meaning of copyright law, and a copyrighted "product", as market forces affect only the latter.
-The two do not necessarily overlap.
+Because this paper investigates in how different types of competition affect creative works across time, it may be useful to distinguish between the legal concept of a copyrighted work, and the economic concept of a (copyrighted) product, as the two do not fully overlap.
+Market competition affects products which may sometimes be different from what the law protects as a "work".
 A copyrighted work is born when an idea is conceived and initially expressed and fixed in one of the forms recognized by the act (literary, artistic, musical, etc.).
 At this stage we have a "work" protected by the copyright act, but we don't necessarily have a "product".
 Perhaps more precisely, the product that we have at this stage will evolve: a sketch may become a picture presented in a gallery, a draft may become a published book; a play may become a show, a script a movie, and a musical composition a performed, recorded and released sound recording.
-What typically transforms the initial copyrighted "work" into a "product" finally put on the market is a process of co-production in which many additional elements are added to the work, improve and develop it.
-Some elements may be added by the same author, and other by co-creators; some are creative while others are less.
-These may include additional copyrighted elements (e.g., music added to lyrics, to which an orchestral arrangement and sound recording are added), or not-copyrightable inputs such as the opinion of reviewers or editors, instructions given by a director, the charisma of a performer, some business decisions of a producer.
+What typically transforms the initial copyrighted "work" into a "product" finally put on the market is a process of co-production in which many additional inputs are added to the work, improve and develop it.
+Some inputs may be added by the same author, and other by co-creators; some are creative while others are less.
+These may include additional copyrighted elements (e.g., music added to lyrics, to which an orchestral arrangement and sound recording are added), or not-copyrightable inputs such as the opinion of reviewers, editors or peers, instructions given by a director, the charisma of a performer, some business decisions of a producer, as well as a variety of other humdrum inputs.31 This process of co-production ends with finally placing a "product", which may include more than one "works", on the market.